Late Summer Course: A Broader Vision of Italian Culture

 Naples (5 nights), Ischia (2 nights)

 Naples is a city of extremes.
 It is arguably livelier and more intoxicating than any other Italian city you will visit.
 We will lose ourselves in the tangle of streets in search of great Caravaggios and visit the archaeological museum full of stunning mosaics, frescoes and artefacts from the buried cities of Pompeii and Herculaneum (which we will also visit).
-We will venture on a day trip to Paestum to see three brilliantly preserved Greek temples and take this opportunity to visit a buffalo mozzarella farm nearby!
+We will venture to the ancient city of Cumae and talk about Virgil’s Aeneid.

 An afternoon climb of Vesuvius will offer sublime views of the bay of Naples.
 After three nights here, we will catch an early boat to the busy fishing port of Ischia, on the Phlegrean island of the same name.
 We will spend the next two days exploring the island.
 Local experts will teach us which wild plants are edible and we will delve deep into the woods for an unforgettable food forage.
 The garden of La Mortella, created by Lady Walton, is a little piece of paradise – filled with exotic plants, vivid colours and heady scents.
 After climbing another volcano and sailing around the island to watch archaeologist scuba divers at work, we will head back to Naples by ferry.